Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 <p class="caption">(\#fig:fig10-4)Common education research data collection methods</p>
 </div>

 Education researchers collect original data in many ways (see Figure \@ref(fig:fig10-4)).
 While you can certainly do your best to fix data errors during a data cleaning process, one of the most effective ways to ensure quality data is to correct it at the source.
 This means designing items and creating data collection tools in a way that produces accurate, valid, and reliable data.
-When creating your original data collection instruments, there are four phases to collecting quality data.
+When creating your original data collection instruments, there are four ways to collect higher quality data.

 1. Questionnaire design
 2. Implementing a series of pilot test